radimal-ops/pdsnd_github/README.md

 git-bikeshare

 ### Description
-This project tests my git knowledge by posting my bikeshare code into a remote repository The commit message style guide wasn't fully realized until the fourth commit, so commit messages thereafter hopefully hit the mark
+This project tests a student's git knowledge by posting its bikeshare code into a remote repository The commit message style guide wasn't fully realized until the fourth commit, so commit messages thereafter hopefully hit the mark

 ### Files used